Qumulo/cloud-samples/README.md

 ## Terraform
 www.terraform.io

 `qumulo.tf` contains a terraform template for deploying Qumulo clusters.
-Set the number of nodes in the `cluster_config` variable (either 1, or 4+).
+Set the number of nodes in the `cluster_config` variable (4+ nodes only).
 A tfvars file can be used to provide the necessary variables from your environment.